Transform Your Home into a Smarter Living Space with Koble. Schedule a Showroom Visit today at 9631 2643 or 9171 5362!

 So… if it is that simple, why should we have a Type 2 Smart Switch With Neutral Wire?

 Here comes the trade-off.
 Since there is a constant current flow to your light’s driver, your light is working 24/7 and theoretically, it might affect the lifespan of your light’s driver.
 Originally, your LED Lights might last 50,000 Hours(5 years of usage).
 It might get affected and may be reduced to 40,000 Hours (4 years of usage).
 The keyword here is “MAY”.
-In theory, this is possible however at Koble, our Type 1 No Neutral Smart Switch has been used for 2 years+ and so far, there aren’t any complaints.
+In theory, this is possible however at Koble, our Type 1 No Neutral Smart Switch has been used for more than 3 years and so far, there aren’t any complaints.

 Zoomed-in view of the actual connection between Live Output and Neutral wire